djhshih/djhshih.github.io/join/postgrad.md

 You should meet at least one set of requirements below.

 #### Coder
-- BSc in science, technology, engineering, or mathemtics
+- BSc in science, technology, engineering, or mathematics
 - Proficiency in R, Python, C, C++, Rust, or Julia
 - Competency in Bash